cuckoosandbox/community/README.md

 # <a name="mbc"></a>Cuckoo Community Signature-MBC Mappings #

 The MBC team has mapped [Cuckoo community signatures](https://github.com/cuckoosandbox/community) into MBC.
-Of the 560+ signatures available in the community repository, approximately 275 are appropriate for mapping into MBC (the others are anti-virus related signatures that identify specific threats).
+Of the 560+ signatures available, approximately 275 are appropriate for mapping into MBC (the others are anti-virus related signatures that identify specific threats).

 Approximately 140 of the signatures were already mapped into ATT&CK.
-We added new signatures, possible because MBC includes malware-related behaviors that ATT&CK doesn't.
-We also revised 80 of the ATT&CK mappings according to MBC's malware-focused content.
+We added new signatures, which was possible because MBC includes malware-related behaviors that ATT&CK doesn't.
+We also used MBC's malware-focused content to revise 80 of the existing ATT&CK mappings.

 Below, we explain how these signatures are used.
-We begin with an example Python signature and then show report output.
-We end with information on how to use the signature repository.
+We begin with an example Python signature and then show example Cuckoo report output.
+We conclude with information on using the signature repository.

 Example Cuckoo Signature
 ------------------------